selfboot/NaHan/README.md

 # How to Run

 1. Firstly, make sure all the relevant requirements installed.
-2. Do some configure in SYSUVoice/settings.py.
+2. Do some configure in config.py.

 3. Start corresponding database service.
-4. Change directory  , run `python manage.py runserver`.
-Just looks like the followings:
+4. Change directory, run `python manage.py runserver`.